 You can make Guacamole if you want or just serve with sliced avocados.

-We do whatever we are in the mood for at the time but if you are having company you could dress up the table and make bacon guacamole...
+If you’re having company you could dress up the table and make bacon guacamole...

 Looking for a low carb dessert to go with these Crock Pot Carnitas?

 Check out this Mexican Chocolate Cheesecake Mousse from lowcarbsosimple.com.
 YUM!

 Or these simply superb chocolate dipped strawberries.
 These are company or date night worthy.
 Impressive and still easy.

 Ok, enough chit chat lets get on to the main event…

 Adding additional items like cheese, sour cream, and avocados will change the nutritional values and caloric intake (of course).